engineyard/ey-docs/pages/database-password.md

 ## To view your database.yml file

-1. Via SSH, connect to the Application and Database instance (for single server environment) or the Application Master instance (for a clustered environment).
+1. Via SSH, connect to the application and database instance (for single server environment) or the Application Master instance (for a clustered environment).

 2. Type:
         cat /data/myapp/shared/config/database.yml